NVIDIA/aistore/docs/bucket.md

 ### Backend Provider

 [Backend Provider](./providers.md) is an abstraction, and, simultaneously, an API-supported option that allows to delineate between "remote" and "local" buckets with respect to a given (any given) AIS cluster.
-For complete definition and details, please refer to the [Backend Provider](./providers.md) document.
+For complete definition and details, please refer to the [backend provider document](./providers.md).

 Backend provider is realized as an optional parameter in the GET, PUT, APPEND, DELETE and [Range/List](batch.md) operations with supported enumerated values that include:
 * `ais` - for AIS buckets
 * `aws` or `s3` - for Amazon S3 buckets
-* `azure` - for Microsoft Azure Blob Storage buckets
+* `azure` or `az` - for Microsoft Azure Blob Storage buckets
 * `gcp` or `gs` - for Google Cloud Storage buckets
 * `hdfs` - for Hadoop/HDFS clusters
 * `ht` - for HTTP(S) based datasets